The-Strategist/Portfolio-Optimisation-/README.md

   #1.Monte Carlo Simulation.
 The code for this approach is taken from "https://towardsdatascience.com/efficient-frontier-portfolio-optimisation-in-python-e7844051e7f"

   #2.Python optimization library 'pyportfolioopt' which uses Sharpe Ratio as the Objective function to optimise the weights

+I've given complete explanation of the project in the "About_Portfolio_Optimization" document.
+Please go through it for detailed understanding of the project.